machakann/vim-vimhelplint/README.md

 2. Open vim and edit your help file. `:edit path/to/your_help_file.txt`

-3. Execute a ex command `:VimhelpLint`, and `:copen` to check quickfix window.
-If you use ':VimhelpLint!', then it opens quickfix window automatically.
+3. Execute an ex command `:VimhelpLint`, then it registers errors to quickfix list.
+Thus, for example, use `:copen` to check quickfix window.
+If you use `:VimhelpLint!`, it opens quickfix window automatically.